mvolkmann/blog/src/smalltalk/03-getting-started.md

 ### Morphs

 All the graphical elements visible on the World are referred to as "morphs".
+These are instances of subclasses of the `Morph` class.

 Morphs can be dragged to different locations and resized.
 Morphs that represent windows can be dragged by their title bars